a swirl of four-color dots

 Letterpress printer, teacher, and designer Jessica Spring is the proprietor of Springtide Press in Tacoma, Wash., started as a typesetter using phototype equipment, then traveled back in time to pick up her love and decades-long devotion to metal type and letterpress printing.
 She invented Daredevil Furniture, a set of rigid shapes that allow composing metal type in circles, curves and angles.
 Her work in artists books, broadsides and ephemera is included in collections around the country and abroad.
 She co-authored Dead Feminists: Historic Heroines in Living Color.

-A lifelong lover of cartoons—particularly underground comics and Bill Griffith’s work—she and Glenn are collaborated on the design and she printed the limited-edition Zippy the Pinhead flong re-creation and print.
+A lifelong lover of cartoons—particularly underground comics and Bill Griffith’s work—she and Glenn collaborated on the design and she printed the limited-edition Zippy the Pinhead flong re-creation and print.

 Back to home